 The risk ratings are primarily based on historical data and current conditions specific to each portfolio company, as well as consideration of future economic conditions and each borrower's estimated ability to meet debt service requirements.
-The declines in risk ratings shown in the following table from December 31, 2021 to June 30, 2022, are not due to any borrower specific credit issues relating to the borrowers, but rather, is primarily due to the Company's quarterly re-evaluation of overall current macroeconomic conditions affecting its borrowers.
-This decline in risk ratings did not have a significant effect on the level of the current expected credit loss reserve because the loans continue to perform as agreed and the fair value of the underlying collateral exceeds the amount outstanding.
+The declines in risk ratings shown in the following table from December 31, 2021 to September 30, 2022 are not due to any borrower specific credit issues relating to the borrowers, but rather, are primarily due to the Company's quarterly re-evaluation of overall current macroeconomic conditions affecting its borrowers.
+This decline in risk ratings did not have a significant effect on the level of the current expected credit loss reserve because the loans continued to perform as expected, and the fair value of the underlying collateral exceeded the amounts outstanding under the loans.

-As of June 30, 2022 and December 31, 2021, the carrying value, excluding the current expected credit loss reserve (the "CECL Reserve"), of the Company's loans within each risk rating category by year of origination is as follows:
+As of September 30, 2022 and December 31, 2021, the carrying value, excluding the current expected credit loss reserve (the "CECL Reserve"), of the Company's loans within each risk rating category by year of origination is as follows: